E2LLM: Encoder Elongated Large Language Models for Long-Context Understanding and Reasoning: Results and Discussions on Ablation Studies

 \subsection{Hyperparameter Sensitivity}

-In this section, we explore the effects of hyperparameters on the performance of E2LLM, specifically focusing on the weight assigned to the ``understanding'' task, the LoRA rank of the encoder and decoder, and the number of layers in the adapter network.
+In this section, we explore the effects of hyperparameters on the performance of E2LLM, specifically focusing on the weight assigned to the ``understanding'' task, the LoRA rank of the encoder and decoder, the number of \rbt{attention heads in vPMA for each chunk}, and the chunk size.

 The weight assigned to the ``understanding'' task indicates its relative importance compared to the ``reasoning'' task.
 Recall that the input context typically has a much longer length than answers, making it too long to be fully reconstructed at once.
 To address this, we employ a sliding window approach, reconstructing the original context in segments based on a few consecutive chunks until the entire input has been reconstructed.
 Consequently, the samples for the ``understanding'' task are significantly more numerous than those for the ``reasoning'' tasks.
 To maintain sample balance, we usually assign a smaller weight to the restatement task.
-As depicted in Figure~\ref{fig:param_investigation}, the optimal weight may vary across different datasets, which may be influenced by factors such as context length and the sentence embedding model's capacity to comprehend the specific semantics of the context.
+As depicted in Figure~\ref{fig:param_investigation}(a), the optimal weight may vary across different datasets, which may be influenced by factors such as context length and the sentence embedding model's capacity to comprehend the specific semantics of the context. \lzh{Besides, we perform parameter sensitivity experiments with weights set to $1e-7$ and $1e-9$ on QMSum, GovReport, Quality, NarrativeQA, and TriviaQA.
+The results are summarized in Table~\ref{tab:augmented_weight}.
+It is easy to observe that while the weight for the ``understanding'' task does have some effect, its variation does not significantly impact the overall performance of E2LLM.
+Specifically, regarding the PPL, changing the weight between $1e-7$ and $1e-9$ does not affect E2LLM's ranking in Table~\ref{table:performance_compare} across all datasets, except for GovReport.}